-Students are selected by the director of studies of the social work program and the Honors Tutorial College on the basis of superior ability, initiative, and sustained motivation.
-In most cases, admission to the program requires a 30 composite score on the ACT (1300 combined on the SAT), as well as high school class standing in the top 10%.
+Students are selected by the director of studies of the social work program and the Honors Tutorial College on the basis of superior academic ability and the potential for self-motivated study and research.
+Applicants typically are required to submit additional essays, and an interview with the director of studies is required for admission.
+More information, including materials and deadlines, is available at www.ohio.edu/honors/tutorial-programs/apply.
 Supplemental requirements for application include two academic letters of reference and a writing sample that explains the applicant's goals and interest in social work.
-The prioritiy deadline for application is December 1st; admission interviews are held in January.

 Change of Program Policy

 First-year students at Ohio University may apply to transfer into the Department of Social Work program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The priority deadline for application is December 1st.
 Depending on program capacity, second-year students may be considered for transfer as well.

 External Transfer Admission

 First-year students may apply to transfer into the Department of Social Work program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The deadline for application is December 1st, and admission interviews are held in January.
 Depending on program capacity, second-year students may be considered for transfer as well.